 - 1. Identify an affected patient. - 2.
-Discuss switching to a biosimilar with the patient. - 3.
-Initiate enrollment in the patient support program for the biosimilar and write your patient a new prescription, clearly indicating the biosimilar brand chosen. - 4.
+Discuss switching to a biosimilar with the patient.
+Give them an information sheet and let them know that there are more resources and information for patients available online. - 3.
+Write your patient a new prescription, clearly indicating the change to Basaglar. - 4.
 Submit the Biosimilar Patient Support Fee with your MSP billing. - 5.
-For any patients unable to switch, submit a new SA request for exceptional coverage of Remicade.
+For any patients unable to switch, submit a new SA request for exceptional coverage of Lantus.